vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 ## Can I show the landing page in an iframe?

 No. Never show the Vipps landing page inside an iframe.
-Vipps users should never see the Vipps landing page on a device where Vipps is installed.

 Displaying the Vipps landing page inside an iframe makes it impossible for the user to reliably be redirected back to the merchant's website, and result in a